POLLY ALICE MCCANN

 I will also help you find gaps where the reader may have more questions.

 When you contact me, please tell me about yourself.
 What kind of critique has helped you in the past, and what are some of your goals for the work that you are sending me.
+Your poetry editing experience will involve one introductory consultation by phone or online zoom meeting, an editorial letter, your edited manuscript with editorial notes, an editorial meeting by phone or online, and a final session if needed.

 Whether you are a beginner or have written poetry for decades, I'll provide an experience editorial guidance to help provide the best reader experience as well as help you meet your goals for your work.
+For 50 medium to short length poems, I estimate about 16 hours of editing and your consultations will be included at no cost.